shenwanxiang/bidd-aggmap/README.md

 ## How It Works?

+-- AggMap flowchart of feature mapping and agglomeration into ordered (spatially correlated) multi-channel feature maps (Fmaps

 ![how-it-works](./doc/how-it-works.png)

+## Proof-of-Concepts on MNIST Dataset

-It can reconstruct to the original image from completely randomly permuted (disrupted) MNIST data
+-- It can reconstruct to the original image from completely randomly permuted (disrupted) MNIST data

 ![reconstruction](./doc/reconstruction.png)

-## Proof-of-Concepts on MNIST Dataset
+the original, randomized, and reconstructed MNIST.
+Org1: the original grayscale images (channel = 1), OrgRP1: the randomized images of Org1 (channel = 1), RPAgg1, 5: the reconstructed/restructured images of OrgPR1 by AggMap feature restructuring (channel = 1, 5 respectively, each color represents features of one channel).
+RPAgg5-tkb: the original images with the pixels divided into 5 groups according to the 5-channels of RPAgg5 and colored in the same way as RPAgg5..